defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

-a clicking sound if you suddenly start or stop a low-frequency bass (because in order to create an abrupt change in the signal, there needs to be high-frequency sine waves in the mix) and you'll have a better sense for what's possible to do in principle with any given audio effect.
+a clicking sound if you suddenly start or stop a low-frequency bass (because in order to create an abrupt change in the signal, there needs to be high-frequency sine waves in the mix) and you'll have a better sense for what's possible to do *in principle* with any given audio effect.

 It's a really good idea to throughly read through the manual for your DAW to understand all of its audio effects what they are doing to the audio at a low level.
 It's a whole other thing to actually experiment with the effects and understand how they sound, but learning what they actually do is pretty straightforward since it's just a matter of reading a manual!
-The technical knowledge will help you experiment.
+The technical knowledge will help you know what to do when you're experimenting.

 ### Music theory without memorizing a bunch of crap

-I won't say much about music theory but one thing I will mention is that it can seem really daunting to have to memorize 12 different keys and scales, not to mention all of the incomprehensible terminology associated with music theory.
+I'll try not to say much about music theory but one thing I will mention is that it can seem really daunting to have to memorize 12 different keys and scales, not to mention all of the incomprehensible terminology associated with music theory.
 None of that is really necessary, even though conforming to music theory is pretty important.
 There are redundancies in music theory that you can exploit to write tracks in any key you want without having to memorize anything.

 Consider the keys on the piano that make up the C major and A minor scale (easy, they're the white keys).
 If you were to shift all of the keys up seven semitones